 All you need to do is set the thermostat to the desired temperature.
 This sends a signal to the furnace, and a valve opens, delivering fuel to the burners, and turning on the blower.
 The pilot light (or in some cases, electronic ignition) lights the burner.
 Heat is created in the heat exchanger, after which, the hot air is pushed out through the ductwork into the house, via the heat registers.
 Once the desired temperature is reached, the fan will shut off.
 If the air cools below the set temperature, the thermostat sends a signal to the furnace.
 You’ll hear the fan kick in, and the hot air will again blow into the room.

 Not much can really go wrong with a forced-air system.
 The airflow can become blocked, or sometimes the system will be noisier than usual.

 Before you call a technician, there are a few things you can check yourself:

-- Is the system noisier than it should be?
-Air blowing through the ductwork can cause the ducts to shake.
+Air blowing through the ductwork can cause the ducts to shake and create noise.
 One solution is to add some extra duct hangers to give it more support.
 You can also check the joints to make sure air isn’t escaping.
 If it is, you may need to push the sections firmly together and wrap them with duct tape.
 If the noise is caused by anything else, you may need to call in a professional.
 It could be that the belts are worn, or the blower speed needs to be adjusted.

 About.com lists some common problems that can occur with a gas furnace, and how to fix them.